Meeting Room Application Requirements

 - At the conclusion of the meeting, the group/organization is responsible for placing the room in the condition existing before the meeting commenced.

-The Library has the following furniture and equipment available for use in the meeting room upon adequate notice: chairs, folding tables, movie screen, and podium.
+The Library has the following furniture and equipment available for use in the meeting room upon adequate notice: chairs, folding tables, sink, piano, podium, microphone, movie screen, WiFi access and projection equipment for videos, DVDs, and other digital files/presentations.
 Any other equipment must be provided by the group/organization or checked out by the usual procedure.

 The Board of Trustees of the Homewood Public Library District will review the Meeting Room Policy and regulations periodically and reserves the right to amend them at any time.